Screenhance

 Is Screenhance Studio free?

 It is free to start.
 You can record, add zooms and frames, write captions, and export, and free exports include a small watermark.
-When you want a watermark-free file you can buy a $6 Week Pass for a single launch push or subscribe to Pro at $8 a month.
+When you want a watermark-free video you subscribe to Pro at $12 a month or $99 a year; the $6 Launch Pass buys 10 watermark-free image exports for a single launch push, with video staying watermarked.
 There is no upfront paywall to try the whole flow.

 Can I use the same tool for my App Store screenshots and OG images?